top of page

 1. Masking and Social Exhaustion

-✅ Mimicking social behaviours to appear "normal"
+• Mimicking social behaviors to appear "normal."

-✅ Suppressing stimming, fidgeting, or other natural autistic traits
+• Suppressing stimming, fidgeting, or other natural autistic traits.

-✅ Feeling mentally drained after socialising
+• Feeling mentally drained after social interactions.

 2. Emotional Dysregulation